 Weak-minded people often follow such personalities so that they don’t have to be on the receiving end of the abuse.

-Workplace Sabotage and Bullying Statistics
+Workplace Sabotaging and Bullying Statistics

 The National Institute for Occupational Safety and Health released some statistics about workplace bullying and sabotage.
 In this report, they concluded that 57 percent of victims are women.
 Research also concluded that more women are likely to suffer post-traumatic stress disorder due to workplace bullying than men.